-This screen allows a variety of tasks to be performed including locking or unlocking the account, changing the password or forcing the user to configure a new password.
-If the Server Administrator option is selected, the user will be added to the sudo group and permitted to use sudo to perform administrative tasks.
+This screen allows various tasks, including locking or unlocking the account, changing the password, or forcing the user to configure a new password to be performed.
+In addition, if the Server Administrator option is selected, the user will be added to the sudo group and permitted to use sudo to perform administrative tasks.
 A button is also provided to delete the user from the system.

 A third user account management option is available via the GNOME desktop settings app.
-This app is accessed by clicking on the down arrow located in the top right-hand corner of the GNOME desktop and selecting the Settings option as shown in Figure 10-4:
+This app is accessed by clicking on icons in the top right-hand corner of the GNOME desktop and selecting the Settings option, as shown in Figure 9-4:

-To assign sudo access to the new user, select the Administrator account, otherwise leave Standard selected.
-Enter the user’s full name and username and either assign a password now, or allow the user to set up the password when they first log into their account.
-Once the information has been entered, click on the Add button to create the account.
+Select the Administrator account to assign sudo access to the new user; otherwise, leave Standard selected.
+Next, enter the user’s full name and username and assign a password now, or allow the user to set up the password when they first log into their account.
+Once the information has been entered, click the Add button to create the account.

-The settings for an existing user can be viewed, modified or the account deleted at any time by selecting the corresponding icon within the Users screen as shown in Figure 10-7.
+The settings for an existing user can be viewed, modified, or the account deleted at any time by selecting the corresponding icon within the Users screen, as shown in Figure 9-7.
 The option is also available to view the user’s login activity.
 Note that it will be necessary to unlock the Settings app again before any changes can be made to an account:

 As a multi-user operating system, Ubuntu has been designed to support controlled access for multiple users.
-During installation, a single user account was created.
-Additional user accounts may be added to the system using a set of command-line tools, via the Cockpit web interface or using the GNOME settings app.
+During installation, the root user account was created and assigned a password, and the option to create a user account was also provided.
+Additional user accounts may be added to the system using a set of command-line tools via the Cockpit web interface or the GNOME Settings app.
 In addition to user accounts, Linux also implements the concept of groups.
-New groups can be added and users assigned to those groups using command-line tools and each user must belong to at least one group.
-By default a standard, non-root user does not have permission to perform privileged tasks.
+New groups can be added, and users assigned to those groups using command-line tools, and each user must belong to at least one group.
+By default, a standard, non-root user does not have permission to perform privileged tasks.
 Users that are members of the special sudo group, however, may perform privileged tasks by making use of the sudo command.